Chidoskii/eCommerce/README.md

 1. Introduction

 eRowdy is a an e-commerce platform where users can buy products and vendors can sell products.
-Users will be able to give ratings and reviews, and create a wishlist of items they want to purchase at a later date.
-Vendors will be able to generate useful data sets that can be used to develop better busines strategies.
+Users will be able to give ratings, write reviews, and create wishlists for items they want to purchase at a later date.
+Vendors will be able to generate useful data sets that can be used to develop better business strategies.

 2. Project Design